 The only caveat is that interest is capped at a percentage of the index’s performance.
 She told them there are no explicit fees to own the product, but the capped performance is the ‘cost’ of insuring their principal against losses.

-Like CDs, fixed indexed annuities are guaranteed to never lose principal.
+Like CDs, if held to maturity fixed indexed annuities are guaranteed to never lose principal, which is what Lisa and Tony were seeking in the first place.
 They also may experience flat years, when markets are down, but given their time horizon, a fixed indexed annuity checks all of the boxes.

 They are now able to withdraw up to ten percent penalty free for the next five years, which is plenty to fund their next five summers of travel.
 After that, the account will be fully liquid and they’ll be able to access funds as needed for things they hadn’t planned for, or to fund any surprise adventures along the way.